NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 - Data type: `Array<String>`.
 - Field name in the API: `characteristics`.

-Set of parameters defining how Cloudflare tracks the request rate for the rule.
+Set of parameters defining how Khulnasoft tracks the request rate for the rule.

 Use one or more of the following characteristics: